howerj/cdb/readme.md

 tables at the end of the file, the key-value records, and then up to 256 hash tables pointing to the key-value pairs.

-A word consists of a 4-byte/32-bit value (although this may be changed via compile time options, creating an incompatible format).
+A word consists of a 4-byte/32-bit value (or 2-bytes for the 16-bit format, and 8-bytes for the 64-bit format).
 All word values are stored in little-endian format.

 The initial hash table contains an array of 256 2-word values.
 The words are; a position of a hash table in the file and the number of buckets